 - Business promotion: You can insert promotions or exclusive offers in invoices.
 If you have a customer loyalty program, you can talk about membership benefits and exclusive discounts.
 You can also insert special promotions like warehouse sales and discounts for bulk purchases.

-- Charge disputes: Invoices provide the customer a detailed listing of what exactly they’re being charged for and provide them an opportunity to dispute the charges.
+- Charge disputes: Invoices provide the customer with a detailed listing of what exactly they’re being charged for and offer them an opportunity to dispute the charges.
 Customers should be encouraged to raise any issues they find because the sooner you can smooth over any differences, the sooner you’ll get paid.

 Components of an Invoice